MdSenanAli/youtube/README.md

-# youtube
+# YouTube
+Hi, I am Senan.
+A Computer Science (BTech) Student at IIT Goa.

-Resources My YouTube Videos
+## Resources My YouTube Videos
+This repository contains all the resources that I will be sharing on my YouTube Channel.